 Pryor’s first collegiate coaching job was also with the Warhawks as an assistant coach during the 1997 season.
 He obtained his master’s degree in public relations/communication from ULM while serving on staff there.

 In the seven seasons between his stops in Monroe, Pryor served in a variety of roles that included head coaching jobs at North Central Texas College (1998; NJCAA) and Southwest Baptist University (2001-02, NCAA DII) and assistant coaching positions at New Mexico State (1999), USA Volleyball (2001) and Boise State (2003-04).

-A Baylor alum, Pryor has bachelor’s degrees in speech communication and journalism from the Texas-based school.
+Pryor has bachelor’s degrees in speech communication and journalism from Baylor.
 The couple’s two sons are Miles and Mason.